Life in Italy

 It was exhilarating and very exciting.

-When something is exhilirating it is very exciting.
+When something is exhilarating it is thrilling and gives joy.
 Notice the following:

 But in hindsight I was naive.